artekenergy/garmin-core-configuration-package-monorepo/docs/SYSTEM_ARCHITECTURE_AND_DEPLOYMENT_FLOW.md

 │         ↓                                                              │
 │  5.
 Create .ebp Package (EmpirBus format)                              │
 │     └─ [Currently manual - uses Garmin tools]                         │
+│     - Source the content from `garmin-bundle/web/` locally, but ensure it is packaged under the `web/` directory in the `.ebp` file
 │         ↓                                                              │
 │  6.
 Upload to Garmin Display                                           │
 │     └─ Display loads index1.html → Renders your custom UI             │